shaovoon/outline-text/README.md

 [Version 1 Tutorial](https://www.codeproject.com/Articles/42529/Outline-Text)

-When using C++ library, you need to initialize/destroy GDI+
+When using C++ library, you need to startup/shutdown GDI+, preferably in main class constructor and destructor.

 ```
 // class declaration